planetoryd/notes/gfw.md

 Packet Dropping

-- Firstly, the list of IP addresses must be kept up-to-date
+- the list of IP addresses must be kept up-to-date
 - all of the other websites that share the same IP address will also be blocked.
   - 69.8% of the websites for .com, .org and .net domains shared an IP address with 50 or more other websites.

 Deep packet inspection

-- Identify P2P to do QoS
+- Identify P2P traffic to do QoS
 - Statistical, The SPID algorithm can detect the application layer protocol (layer 7) by signatures (a sequence of bytes at a particular offset in the handshake), by analyzing flow information (packet sizes, etc.) and payload statistics (how frequently the byte value occurs in order to measure entropy) from pcap files.
+- Deep Learning for Encrypted Traffic Classification

 # TLS